PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 3)	Feature Engineering:
-As they are not contained in kaggle dataset I decided to create the following features  from other information:
+As they are not contained in the Kaggle dataset I decided to create the following features  from other information:

 1) "TotalSqrtFeet" - Total Live Area
 2) "TotalBaths" - Total Area for Bathrooms